MikeWilliams-UK/My-Ovo-Data/README.md

-Get energy usage data from OVO's API.
+Get your energy usage data from OVO via it's API.

-# Disclaimer

-THIS IS NOT AN OFFICIAL OVO ENERGY APPLICATION OR LIBRARY.

-I have no affiliation with the company.
-I am a private individual providing this code in the hope that it will be useful.
-I also recommend that you use their official portal to check your energy consumption.
-Use this code and this application at your own risk.

 If you like my work, please consider donating at https://www.buymeacoffee.com/mikewilliamsuk